Hyde Park House

-The menu at Public Bar doesn’t challenge and appeases the masses, with wild mushroom arancini balls, crunchy fried school pawns and a dollop of lemon aioli, and succulent chicken wings with chipotle mayo.
-To follow there’s a classic rump steak with fries (the McDonald’s kind), beer-battered fish and chips, and a generously sized chicken parmigiana.
-Get stuck into the selection of “stone-baked” pizza too, from the classic margherita (with fior di latte, basil and tomato) to the Pepperoni Pig – piled high with slow-roasted pork belly, pepperoni, jalapenos and pickled peppers.
+The menu at Public Bar appeals to a broad audience with wild mushroom arancini balls, crunchy fried school pawns and a dollop of lemon aioli, and succulent chicken wings with chipotle mayo.
+To follow there’s a classic rump steak with fries, beer-battered fish and chips, and a generously sized chicken parmigiana.
+Get stuck into the selection of stone-baked pizza too, from the classic margherita (with fior di latte, basil and tomato) to the Pepperoni Pig – piled high with slow-roasted pork belly, pepperoni, jalapenos and pickled peppers.
 There’s 16 beers on tap and a decent wine list showcasing local and international varietals.

 Climb the stairs to level two and you’ll arrive at The Club Lounge – a private function space, perfect for groups of up to 250 people.

 Ascend another set of stairs and you’ll find a swanky cocktail bar named Jessie’s, which offers the same food menu as the Public Bar.
 Friday nights here welcome a rotating roaster of DJs, as well as colourful drag shows.
 Standout drinks include the Blood Orange Margarita or the Blueberry Cosmo, which comes with vodka, blueberry liquor, almond cordial and lime juice – topped with fresh blueberries.